-Also, in the context of the border procedure, asylum seekers are held in "waiting zones" while awaiting a decision on their application for an authorisation to enter the territory on asylum grounds.
+In the context of the border procedure, asylum seekers are held in "waiting zones" while awaiting a decision on their application for an authorisation to enter the territory on asylum grounds.
 These are distinguished from CRA but also classified as places of deprivation of liberty, as asylum seekers cannot leave these areas (except to voluntarily return to their country or be admitted into a third country) until an authorisation to let them enter French territory or a decision to return them is taken.

-However, in the context of border controls in the area of Alpes-Maritimes throughout recent years and including in 2022 the Border Police has detained newly arrived asylum seekers without formal order in a "temporary detention zone" (zone de rétention provisoire) made up of prefabricated containers in the premises of the Menton Border Police, and established following an informal decision of the Prefect of Alpes-Maritimes.759
+However, in the context of border controls in the area of Alpes-Maritimes throughout recent years and including in 2022 the Border Police has detained newly arrived asylum seekers without formal order in a "temporary detention zone" (zone de rétention provisoire) made up of prefabricated containers in the premises of the Menton Border Police, and established following an informal decision of the Prefect of Alpes-Maritimes.
+Detention in undignified conditions, leading to several violations of fundamental rights, continued to be observed in 2024.

-Overseas France: In Mayotte, many foreigners coming from Comoros are arrested and detained when they arrive on the island,.
-They are often quickly returned, with limited possibilities to exercise their rights, including to seek asylum (in 2022, only 3,019 out of the 26,020 people detained met Solidarité Mayotte, the association approved to provide legal laid there).760
+Overseas France: In Mayotte, many foreigners coming from Comoros are arrested and detained when they arrive on the island.
+They are often quickly returned, with limited possibilities to exercise their rights, including to seek asylum (in 2023, only 2,913 out of the 28,180 people detained met Solidarité Mayotte, the association approved to provide legal laid there).